Diagnostic and Therapeutic

-This procedure is usually performed for someone with acute leg pain due to an irritated nerve in the low back.
-This method of performing the injection maximizes the dose of anti-inflammatory medicine where the irritation of the nerve is greatest.
+This procedure is usually performed if you have recently developed leg pain due to an irritated nerve in your lower back.
+This method of performing the injection maximizes the dose of anti-inflammatory medicine at the site where the nerve irritation takes place.

-This procedure is used to assess whether pain in the neck or back is coming from arthritis of the Facet Joint.
-These joints develop arthritic pain, just like any other joint in the body.
-The purpose of this nerve block is to inject local anesthetic specifically near the nerve supply for the joints, and then to find out if doing so reduces pain reproduced by movement.
+This procedure is used to find out whether pain in your neck or back is coming from arthritis of the facet joint, small stabilizing joints located between and behind adjacent vertebrae.
+These joints develop arthritic pain, just like any other joint in your body.
+The purpose of this nerve block is to reduce pain by injecting local anesthetic specifically near the nerve supply for the joints.

-If a patient has a successful series of Medial Branch Blocks, they may be offered a long-term treatment, called Medial Branch Denervation.
-Most patients who have a successful series of diagnostic injections for this problem have a similar degree of pain relief for the long term (about 12 to 18 months) after the denervation.
+If you have a successful series of medial branch blocks, you might consider a long-term treatment, called medial branch denervation.
 The denervation procedure is similar to the diagnostic blocks, but instead of injecting local anesthetic (numbing) medicine, the doctor uses a device that generates radiofrequency energy to heat the tissue just at the end of the needle.

-Peripheral nerves are the nerves outside of the brain and spinal cord.
-These nerves transmit sensation and are responsible for some of your movement.
-These nerves can be damaged or their function altered by trauma, surgery, scar tissue or illness.
-Blocking some of these nerves can help provide relief.
+Peripheral and sympathetic nerves are the nerves outside of the brain and spinal cord.
+These nerves transmit sensation from your body and control sweating and blood flow.
+They can be damaged or their function changed by trauma, surgery, chronic pain, scar tissue or illness.
+Blocking some of these nerves can help provide pain relief.

 Botulinum toxin is produced by Clostridium botulinum, a gram-positive anaerobic bacterium.
-Botulinum toxin can be useful for certain types of pain, such as headaches (migraines especially), piriformis syndrome, myofascial pain (muscle pain) and some other types of pain problems.
-Often Botulinum toxin is not covered by insurance so we will work for insurance authorization but in some cases Botulinum toxin injections is not an option secondary to cost.
+Botulinum toxin can be useful to treat certain types of pain, such as headaches (migraines especially), piriformis syndrome, myofascial pain (muscle pain) and some other types of pain problems.
+Often botulinum toxin is not covered by insurance so we will work for insurance authorization but in some cases it will not be covered.